nsmryan/itscomputersciencetime.com/content/2022-03-18-What-Im-Up-To.md

-I am drawn to the simplicity of the ISA, and the granularity of the specification- I think programming languages could use this kind of layering and combinging extensions to allow a tradeoff in simplicity and static analysis while allowing more freedom when desired.
+I am drawn to the simplicity of the ISA, and the granularity of the specification- I think programming languages could use this kind of layering and combining extensions to allow a tradeoff in simplicity and static analysis while allowing more freedom when desired.